Essential Website Accessibility Audit Checklist Guide

 But how can you ensure your website is accessible?

-This is where a website accessibility audit comes in.
-It's a systematic evaluation of your website against recognized accessibility standards.
+This is where accessibility audits, including a website accessibility audit, come in.
+It’s a systematic evaluation of your website against recognized accessibility standards.

 Our guide provides a comprehensive website accessibility audit checklist.
 It’s designed to help you identify and fix accessibility issues on your website.